Nonadditive families of potentials: physical equivalence and some regularity relations: Part I: physical equivalence

 Let $M$ be a compact metric space and $\Lambda \subset M$ be a locally maximal hyperbolic set for a topologically mixing $C^{1}$ flow $\Phi$.
 Suppose that $a = (a_t)_{t \ge 0}$ is an asymptotically additive family of continiuous functions with tempered variation.
 Hence, Theorem \ref{main} guarantees the existence of a continuous function $b: \Lambda \to \R$ such that

-Moreover, by the definition of the nonadditive topological pressure introduced in \cite{BH20}, $P(a) = P\big((S_tb)_{t \ge 0}\big)$.
+Moreover, by the definition of the nonadditive topological pressure introduced in \cite{BH20}, $P_{\Phi}(a) = P_{\Phi}\big((S_tb)_{t \ge 0}\big)= P^{classic}_{\Phi}(b)$, where the last one is the classical topological pressure for the function $b$.
 Therefore, the classical variational principle for continuous flows implies that

 This is a variational principle for asymptotically additive families of continuous functions with respect to a hyperbolic flow.
-Notice that by Theorem \ref{EXP} the variational principle is also valid for expansive continiuous flows admitting an invariant measure of full support.

-In the case of locally maximal hyperbolic sets for flows or suspension flows in general, and expansive flows with measures of full support, this result extends Theorem 9 in \cite{BH20} and Theorem 1.1 in \cite{BH21a}.
+Notice that by Corollary \ref{EEX} the variational principle is also valid for expansive continuous flows.
+Therefore, in the case of locally maximal hyperbolic sets for flows, some suspension flows over subshifts of finite type and expansive flows admitting an invariant measure with full support, this result extends Theorem 9 in \cite{BH20} and Theorem 1.1 in \cite{BH21a}.

 Based on this variational principle, we can also define the notion of equilibrium measures for asymptotically additive families of potentials.
 We say that $\nu \in \cM(\Phi)$ is an equilibrium measure for $a$ with respect to $\Phi$ if